EnvEast DTP is REGENERATING into the ARIES Doctoral Training Partnership!

 - If English is not your first language, and you hold an English qualification such as IELTS, then please provide a copy of the certificate with your application.

-Once you have these documents ready, apply to the appropriate university of registration:
+Once you have these documents ready, apply to the appropriate university of registration (see ARIES website for more information)

 - Full tuition fees at RCUK rates (currently £4,195 per annum)